Sanmina (NASDAQ:SANM) Releases Q1 2022 Earnings Guidance

-Sanmina (NASDAQ:SANM) updated its first quarter 2022 earnings guidance on Monday.
+Sanmina (NASDAQ:SANM) issued an update on its first quarter 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $0.900-$1.000 for the period, compared to the Thomson Reuters consensus estimate of $1.010.
 The company issued revenue guidance of $1.60 billion-$1.70 billion, compared to the consensus revenue estimate of $1.76 billion.

-A number of research firms recently commented on SANM.
-Zacks Investment Research cut Sanmina from a hold rating to a strong sell rating in a report on Friday, November 12th.
-Bank of America downgraded Sanmina from a neutral rating to an underperform rating and reduced their price objective for the stock from $46.00 to $38.00 in a research note on Tuesday, November 9th.

 About Sanmina